mattcarlotta/snackables/UPDATESLOG.md

 All notable updates to this project will be documented in this file.
 See [SemVer 2.0](https://semver.org/) for commit guidelines.

+## [1.0.0] - 2020-29-10

+### Changed

+- Changed base64 encoded cached file contents strings to simple strings
+- Added test for config warnings
+- Made all types interfaces
+- Moved out of beta testing and into release
+- Updated README

 ## [0.0.34] - 2020-29-10

 ### Added